clusterpedia-io/website/content/en/docs/concepts/cluster-sync-resources.md

 ---
-title: Public Configuration of Cluster Sync Resources(ClusterSyncResources)
+title: Public Configuration of ClusterSyncResources
 weight: 5
 ---

-The Clusterpedia provides the public configuration of cluster sync resources —— `ClusterSyncResources`
+Clusterpedia provides the public configuration of `ClusterSyncResources`.

 ```bash
 kubectl get clustersyncresources
 ```

-The `spec.syncResources` field of **ClusterSyncResources** is configured in the same way as **PediaCluster**'s `spec.syncResources`, see [Synchronize Cluster Resources](../../usage/sync-resources)
+The `spec.syncResources` field of **ClusterSyncResources** is configured in the same way as **PediaCluster**'s `spec.syncResources`, see [Synchronize Cluster Resources](../../usage/sync-resources).

 ```yaml
 apiVersion: cluster.clusterpedia.io/v1alpha2
 kind: ClusterSyncResources